TaoK/PoorMansTSqlFormatter/README.txt

  - The code is very "procedural" - no effort has been made to organize the code according to object-oriented design principles.

- - The SQL parse tree structure used does not always allow for maintaining all aspects of the original T-SQL code structure: for example, it cannot represent a comment inside an "INNER JOIN" compound keyword, like "inner/*test*/join". such specific situations will result in ver minor "information loss" during
-    parsing: the comment in this case will be moved to after the compound keyword, so the original ordinal position of the comment is lost. (and such issues are flagged in the formatted SQL).
-NOTE: this will be corrected soon
+ - The standard formatter does not always maintain the order of comments in the code;
+    a comment inside an "INNER JOIN" compound keyword, like "inner/*test*/join", would get moved out, to "INNER JOIN /*test*/".
+The original data is maintaned in the parse tree, but the standard formatter shuffles comments in cases like this for clarity.

  - DDL parsing is VERY coarse, the bare minimum to display ordered table column and procedure parameter declarations.

+ - No effort has been made to support compatibility level 70 (SQL Server 7)

+ - Where there is ambiguity between different compatibility levels (eg cross apply parens in compatibility level 90 vs table hints without "WITH" keyword in compatibility level 80), no approach has been decided.
+For now, table hints without WITH are considered to be arguments to a function.

 Known Issues / Todo:
  - FORMATTING CHANGE: expanded comma lists that don't use trailing commas shouldn't have a space before the content.
 People (and tools) that use this format tend